-Samar Alzeer (MSc, CPA, MBPsS)
+Samar Alzeer (MSc, MBPsS)

 Thesis title: Transgenerational Trauma in Arab Refugees: Approaching a Constructivist Grounded Theory to Explore Intra-Familial Trauma in Cross-Culture-Developmental Context

 I’ve always considered myself to be a rebel of sorts—I couldn’t be the surgeon my Palestinian father anticipated me to be.
 I was never at peace working regular 8-5-day jobs or settling as a housewife, always yearning for more intellectual and creative fulfillment.